jhsdatascience/gettingcleaningdataproject/CodeBook.md

 ## Explanation of how the tidy data set was constructed

 Cleaning the UCI HAR Dataset takes place in three steps: getting the data, cleaning it, and aggregating it.
+These steps are performed by the script `run_analysis.R`.
+Said script contains three functions--`getUCIData`, `cleanUCIData`, and `aggregateUCIData`--corresponding to these steps.

-### Getting the UCI data set
+### Getting the UCI Dataset

-The function `getData` performs the following steps:
+The function `getUCIData` performs the following steps:

 1. Load the feature labels from the file `data/features.txt`.
 Store these in a variable `feature_labels`
 2. Load the features for the training set and testing set from the files `UCI HAR Dataset/train/X_train.txt` and `UCI HAR Dataset/test/X_test.txt`, respectively, using `feature_labels` as column names.
 Store these in dataf frames `features_train` and `features_test`, respectively.